dylanmmartins/OMSI/README.md

-# Fast Markov chain Monte Carlo spike inference for calcium imaging data
+# Optimized Markov chain Monte Carlo spike inference

-Fast continuous-time Markov chain Monte Carlo (MCMC) algorithm for inferring spike times from dF/F traces recorded with calcium indicators.
+Optimized continuous-time Markov chain Monte Carlo (MCMC) algorithm for inferring spike times from dF/F traces recorded with calcium indicators.
 On standard lab hardware, this method can analyze a 20-minute 30 Hz recording with 500 cells in ~5 minutes, compared to 2.5+ hours with existing Matlab implementations of MCMC spike inference.

 ## Installation